 Redwood Sorrel is a shade-loving, perennial groundcover with edible, clover-shaped leaves and white to pink flowers - native to the West Coast.

-Leaves, stems, and flowers are all edible raw or cooked and have a tangy lemony flavor.
+The leaves, stems, and flowers of this native food are all edible raw or cooked and have a tangy lemony flavor.
 They are a beautiful and unique addition to salads, soups, & rhubarb-type pies.
 Native Americans consumed this abundant vegetable regularly, often with dried fish, or as a supplement to other meals.
 Leaves, especially raw, contain oxalic acid (like raw spinach or broccoli) and should not be eaten in large quantities.

 The ornamental leaves, flowers, and low-growing habit of Redwood Sorrel make it a perfect backyard native edible.
 With shade and moisture, it will form a dense groundcover of lush, green, clover-shaped foliage with dozens of small white-pink flowers on delicate stems.
 Redwood Sorrel stays green all year long.
 Plant it under existing shade trees or alongside other native groundcovers.
 It grows particularly well with Woodland Strawberry, Miner’s Lettuce, and our native Violets.

 Redwood Sorrel’s wild home is within moist forest understories up and down the West Coast.
 (However, it's also quite drought tolerant!)
 In some places it fills entire forest floors for as far as the eye can see!
 Its often-dense green growth provides cover for small animals and insects and retains moisture in the forest soils.
 Once established in the appropriate garden environment, it is extremely low-maintenance, spreading from scaly, underground rhizomes into the nearest open space.
 Another great perennial vegetable, it is a great additional to any sustainable, no-till vegetable patch.